KaiStraka/galaxy-classification-cnn/README.md

 **USAGE**

+To use, download all `.py` files to one directory, preferably include all images as well.
 The files are straightforward and run in a specific order:

 `GalModel.py`: includes GalCNN class and image preperation functions, gets called by all other files.